What are the tasks of a data protection officer?

 For example, he draws up guidelines, advises on data protection impact assessments and monitors their implementation in accordance with Art.
 35 GDPR.

-• The data protection officer is the point of contact for all issues for both the employer and the employees or the works council.
+• The data protection officer is the point of contact for all issues relating to both the employer and the employees or the data protection officer.
+Works Council.
 External parties such as customers, contractual partners or suppliers can also contact the data protection officer with questions.

 • The data protection officer also raises awareness with regard to data protection.
 For example, he is involved in employee training sessions to teach them how to handle personal data correctly in their day-to-day work.